xunker/panasonic_typewriter_interface/README.md

 ## Code

-The included code is a basic proof-of-concept and will only print lines that are hard-coded in the source and uploaded to Arduino.
+The included code will read data from the `Serial` device (usually USB Serial) and relay that to the typewriter in the correct format.

 ### Configure